CosminBenegui/Weather/README.md

 # Weather
- Weather App using wheather API in javascript
+ Weather App in javascript (using weather api)